 School of Geography and Planning

-Roberta is a Reader in the School of Planning and Geography where she has been involved in international research on local food systems, rural development, public procurement, urban food strategies and food security.
+Roberta is a Professor in the School of Planning and Geography where she has been involved in international research on local food systems, rural development, public food procurement, urban food strategies and food security.
 To date, Roberta has received invitations to speak about her research throughout Europe, in Brazil, the USA and at the United Nations, and has acted as a commentator to print and broadcast media organizations in Italy, Finland, Denmark and the UK.

 Professor Terry Marsden - Co-Director